earthdaily/EDA-Documentation/Console/CatalogUI.md

 ## Search
 EarthPlatform has a search panel with various options to customize your search.
 Let's have a look at them.

-Once you login with your credentials, the landing page for EarthPlatform is shown below
+Once you login with your credentials, the landing page for EarthPlatform is shown below:

 | S. No     | Label     | Description       |
 |-----------|-----------|-------------------|